 A hernia occurs when an internal part of the body (such as the intestine), pushes through a weakness in the overlying muscle wall, resulting in a soft lump.
 Here we explain the symptoms, causes and types of Hernia.

-- Symptoms include a sudden pain when straining or lifting which often eases after the initial period of pain or discomfort.
+- Sudden pain when straining or lifting, often eases after the initial period of pain or discomfort.

 - A soft lump can often be felt in the lower abdomen or groin area depending on which type.